Faust (musician): Conviction and release

-On 21 August 1992, while visiting his family in Lillehammer, Eithun stabbed Magne Andreassen, a gay man, to death after being sexually propositioned by him.
+On 21 August 1992, while visiting his family in Lillehammer, Eithun encountered Magne Andreassen, a gay man.
 According to Eithun, while walking home from a pub through the Olympic park, Andreassen drunkenly approached him and solicited him for sex.
-Eithun agreed to go with him to the nearby woods and stabbed Andreassen 37 times while also repeatedly stomping on the victim's head.
+Eithun agreed and followed him to the nearby woods and stabbed Andreassen 37 times, while also repeatedly stomping on the victim's head.
 Upon returning to Oslo the following day, he told Aarseth, Varg Vikernes, and a few other members of the black metal scene what he had done.
 Eithun, Aarseth and Vikernes later burned down Holmenkollen Chapel together.
 After Vikernes' murder of Aarseth in August 1993, Eithun was arrested and confessed to killing Andreassen on impulse.
 In early 1994, Emperor released their debut album, In the Nightside Eclipse.
 Later that year, Eithun was sentenced to 14 years imprisonment and subsequently left Emperor, with the imprisonment to happen at Ullersmo.
 He testified against Vikernes in the latter's murder and arson trial that same year.
-Although media had linked Eithun's murder to black metal and speculated that he was motivated by Satanism, fascism, or homophobia, he has later denied being a satanist and having racist, fascist or homophobic views in several interviews.
+Although media had linked Eithun's murder to black metal and speculated he was motivated by Satanism, fascism, or homophobia, he has later denied being a satanist and having racist, fascist or homophobic views in several interviews.
 Singer Gaahl, an openly gay member of the Norwegian black metal scene, stated that Eithun was the first person to send him a message of support when he came out.

 While incarcerated, Eithun completed two bachelor degrees at the University of Oslo in the history of religions and the history of ideas, in addition to studying a year of E-business at a private school in Oslo.

 Though not an official member, Eithun became the main lyricist of blackened death metal band Zyklon in 2001, and also contributed lyrics to albums released by Sigh and Wurdulak.
-He joined the hardcore punk/black metal supergroup Scum with members of Emperor, Turbonegro and Mindgrinder the following year.
+He joined the hardcore punk/black metal supergroup Scum the following year.

 In 2003, Eithun was released from prison due to good behavior after serving nine years and four months.
 Of his incarceration, Eithun said: "It has taught me a lot about myself, my limits, my psyche and my will.
 I think it as a positive thing that I was removed from the black metal scene because I was heading towards a very destructive path."
 In later interviews, Eithun has expressed remorse for his actions in the 1990s and called them senseless.